kaique-silvestre/project-expense-tracker/README.md

 Using this command you can export a CSV file with the spending, it's possible also to export using filters

-By default the CSV file will be saved in the Desktop folder, otherwise you can define a valid folder path in "--folder" and the file will be save in it
+By default the CSV file will be saved in the Desktop folder, otherwise you can define a valid folder path in "--folder" and it will be save in

 file